hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 ① Press the above button to connect to an existing WebDriver in the download folder and perform WebSocket communication.

-② Enable log notifications limited to browsingContext and script (displayed in the immediate window)
+② Enable log notifications limited to network.beforeRequestSent and network.responseCompleted (displayed in the immediate window)

 **③ Move to the URL of the note novel category where pages are dynamically loaded using WebDriverBIDI.**